 The transition to a remote based work environment will require significant cultural adjustments which will necessitate that organizational leaders revamp their workforce management strategy.
 In essence, managers will need to evaluate employee performance by results, rather than by office or facility presence.
 Before transitioning to remote-based teams, managers should consider the following guidelines to foster success:

 - Leverage technology to maintain open communication channels with the remote-based team.
-Tools such as Slack enable easy communication between employees and managers.
+Tools such as Slack or Chanty enable easy communication between employees and managers.

 - Restructure how roles are performed; e.g., transition any paper customer records to online databases.